Anomaly detection: Specific

+History

+Intrusion detection

+The concept of intrusion detection, a critical component of anomaly detection, has evolved significantly over time.
+Initially, it was a manual process where system administrators would monitor for unusual activities, such as a vacationing user's account being accessed or unexpected printer activity.
+This approach was not scalable and was soon superseded by the analysis of audit logs and system logs for signs of malicious behavior.

+By the late 1970s and early 1980s, the analysis of these logs was primarily used retrospectively to investigate incidents, as the volume of data made it impractical for real-time monitoring.
+The affordability of digital storage eventually led to audit logs being analyzed online, with specialized programs being developed to sift through the data.
+These programs, however, were typically run during off-peak hours due to their computational intensity.

+The 1990s brought the advent of real-time intrusion detection systems capable of analyzing audit data as it was generated, allowing for immediate detection of and response to attacks.
+This marked a significant shift towards proactive intrusion detection.

+As the field has continued to develop, the focus has shifted to creating solutions that can be efficiently implemented across large and complex network environments, adapting to the ever-growing variety of security threats and the dynamic nature of modern computing infrastructures.

 Applications

 Anomaly detection is applicable in a very large number and variety of domains, and is an important subarea of unsupervised machine learning.
-As such it has applications in cyber-security intrusion detection, fraud detection, fault detection, system health monitoring, event detection in sensor networks, detecting ecosystem disturbances, defect detection in images using machine vision, medical diagnosis and law enforcement.
+As such it has applications in cyber-security, intrusion detection, fraud detection, fault detection, system health monitoring, event detection in sensor networks, detecting ecosystem disturbances, defect detection in images using machine vision, medical diagnosis and law enforcement.

+Intrusion detection

 Anomaly detection was proposed for intrusion detection systems (IDS) by Dorothy Denning in 1986.
 Anomaly detection for IDS is normally accomplished with thresholds and statistics, but can also be done with soft computing, and inductive learning.
-Types of statistics proposed by 1999 included profiles of users, workstations, networks, remote hosts, groups of users, and programs based on frequencies, means, variances, covariances, and standard deviations.
+Types of features proposed by 1999 included profiles of users, workstations, networks, remote hosts, groups of users, and programs based on frequencies, means, variances, covariances, and standard deviations.
 The counterpart of anomaly detection in intrusion detection is misuse detection.

+Fintech fraud detection

+Anomaly detection is vital in fintech for fraud prevention.

+Preprocessing

-It is often used in preprocessing to remove anomalous data from the dataset.
-This is done for a number of reasons.
-Statistics of data such as the mean and standard deviation are more accurate after the removal of anomalies, and the visualisation of data can also be improved.
+Preprocessing data to remove anomalies can be an important step in data analysis, and is done for a number of reasons.
+Statistics such as the mean and standard deviation are more accurate after the removal of anomalies, and the visualisation of data can also be improved.
 In supervised learning, removing the anomalous data from the dataset often results in a statistically significant increase in accuracy.
-Anomalies are also often the most important observations in the data to be found such as in intrusion detection or detecting abnormalities in medical images.

-Popular techniques

-Many anomaly detection techniques have been proposed in literature.
-Some of the popular techniques are: